zhululai/radon-ide/radon-menu_v0.0.2/README.md

 ## Features

-- RADON command to start deployment process of a CSAR
+- RADON command to trigger CI of a CSAR
-- RADON command to show deployment status
+- RADON command to show CI status
 - RADON command to open the RADON documentation page
 - RADON command to open the RADON Monitoring page